-All parties and families are unique and the resolution of their matter should be as closely aligned to their specific needs as is possible.
-The facilitative mediation model allows parties, with the assistance of their lawyers and mediators, to identify issues in dispute and then develop and consider alternative solutions to those issues.
+All parties and families are unique, and the resolution of their matter should be as closely aligned to their specific needs as is possible.
+The facilitative mediation model allows parties, with the assistance of their lawyers and mediators, to identify issues in dispute and then develop and consider solutions to those issues.

-In most circumstances parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in Family Dispute Resolution and obtaining a Section 60I certificate.
+In most circumstances, parenting matters cannot commence in the Family Court or the Federal Circuit Court without the parties first having participated in family dispute resolution and obtaining a Section 60I certificate.